 Zantac Side Effects

-Most people tolerate Zantac well, and its common side effects are mild and temporary.
-These include headaches, diarrhea and nausea.
-On rare occasions, some people have reported serious problems such as liver failure, acute porphyria, and pneumonia.
-In September 2019, manufacturers issued voluntary recalls for contamination with NDMA, a chemical that can cause cancer.
+Most people tolerate Zantac well, and its common side effects, including headaches, diarrhea and nausea, are mild and temporary.
+On rare occasions, some people have reported serious problems such as liver failure, acute porphyria attacks in patients with acute porphyria, and pneumonia.
+In April 2020, the U.S. Food and Drug Administration requested manufacturers remove all ranitidine products from the market over concerns of contamination with NDMA, a chemical that can cause cancer.

 In clinical trials, the rate of Zantac side effects was very similar to those reported by people who took a placebo, or an inactive medicine, according to French researchers who published their work in Drug Safety.